 - sounds of congestion in the heart and lungs

-- swelling of the (jugular) vein in the neck
+- swelling of the jugular veins in the neck

 - swelling of the legs, ankles, and feet

-Lab tests are not useful in diagnosing alcoholic cardiomyopathy.
-However, they can help check other body systems and organs for damage.
+Lab tests aren’t useful in diagnosing alcoholic cardiomyopathy.
+However, they can help check other organs for damage.
 Your doctor may order the following tests to assess how your other organs are working:

-There are several kinds of diagnostic imaging that can examine the heart and lungs:
+There are several types of imaging tests that can examine the heart and lungs:

-- Chest X-rays can show if the heart is already enlarged.
-X-rays can also reveal any pulmonary congestion or pleural effusions (fluid in the lungs).
-These are all common in alcoholic cardiomyopathy.
+- Chest X-rays or chest CT scan can show if the heart is already enlarged.
+They can also reveal any congestion or fluid in the lungs.
+These are all common signs of alcoholic cardiomyopathy.

 - an enlarged heart